Indian Street Premier League

-The Indian Street Premier League (ISPL) is a T10 tennis ball cricket league held in India.
-Founded in 2024, Salman Khan is a brand ambassador of ISPL from 2025.
-He also owner of the Delhi team.
+The Indian Street Premier League (ISPL) is a T10 tennis ball cricket league held in India, founded in 2024.
 The league aims to help uncover emerging cricketing talent, with matches played using tennis balls.
+Actor Salman Khan has been a brand ambassador of ISPL since 2025.
+He is also the owner of the league's Delhi franchise.

 History

 The ISPL was inspired by a cricket talent hunt which took place in 2021 in the Dharavi slums, with the idea being to help poorer athletes have a chance to play professional cricket.
 Former Indian cricketer Sachin Tendulkar has been named as the core committee member of the tournament alongside BCCI treasurer Ashish Shelar, Amol Kale & Suraj Samat who is the League Commissioner and Core Committee Member of the Indian Street Premier League (ISPL) Former India national cricket team head coach Ravi Shastri has been appointed as the chief mentor of the tournament.

 The first season was held in March 2024 at Dadoji Kondadev Stadium, Maharashtra.
 It had an overall viewership of 11 million, and attendance of 500,000.
-The winners of the first season were Tigers of Kolkata while the Season 2 in Year 2025 was won by Majhi Mumbai owned by Amitabh Bachchan.
+The winners of the first season were Tiigers of Kolkata while the Season 2 in Year 2025 was won by Majhi Mumbai owned by Amitabh Bachchan.

 The ISPL has announced plans to start a 6-team Middle East edition in the future.

-The second season is to be held in January and February 2025.
+The second season was held in January and February 2025.